‘Welcome to Braggsville’ at Book-It Theatre elegantly slides a knife into American racism

 Only the black football player, plus D’aron’s friends and family in Georgia, who can smell what he’s up to, properly foresee the possible consequences and beg the group to call it off.

-“That’s one of the things I love about this story,” Daemond Arrindell said about his co-adaptation.
+“That’s one of the things I love about this story,” Arrindell said about his co-adaptation.
 “None of us is an angel.
 None of us is a devil.
 The story allows us to look at ourselves as complex individuals.
 And even when we think we’re doing the right thing, we can still mess up and hurt people.”

 Arrindell, who grew up in Queens and was an honors student and competitive swimmer — his specialty was the breaststroke — said he was often “the only minority voice in predominantly white spaces.”
 So the idea of a small-town Southern kid who feels out of place in the liberal environment of Berkeley, plus all the other characters who, in their own ways, feel out of place, seemed like a promising project.